Dre Campbell Farm

 15. Molt-X

-Molt-X is an organic pesticide for the ash whitefly, aphids, fungus gnats, and other soft-bodied pests.
+Molt-X is an organic pesticide for ash whiteflies, aphids, fungus gnats, and other soft-bodied pests.
 It is a commercial concentrate of azadirachtin, one of the most effective components derived from neem seeds.

-The product disrupts molting and affects all other stages of the insect’s life.
+The product disrupts molting and affects all other insect life stages.
 Feeding also stops.
 As a result, these pests will fail to develop and slowly die off.

-Dilute it with water according to the instructions, and spray it onto and around plants.
+Dilute it with water according to the instructions, and spray it on and around the plants.

 16. JMS Stylet Oil

-JMS Stylet Oil is an OMRI-listed whitefly control product.
-It is safe to use on fruit trees, vegetable crops, and ornamentals.
+JMS Stylet-Oil is an OMRI-listed whitefly control product.
+It is safe for fruit trees, vegetable crops, and ornamentals.
 You can also use it to prevent and kill powdery mildew.

-Diluted and sprayed all year, this natural insecticide kills whiteflies.
-It is also effective in disrupting the life cycles of many other insect pests.
+This natural insecticide kills whiteflies.
+It also effectively disrupts the life cycles of many other insect pests.

 Takeaway

-Whether you call them white flies, white-flying insects, or white-flying bugs, these pests feed on the sap of plants, weakening the plants.
+Whether you call them white flies, white-flying insects, white gnats, or white-flying bugs, these pests feed on plants, weakening them.

 Andre Campbell